JPMorgan says up to $316bn selling in equites by quarter end

-New York, March 7 (IANS) US financial services major, JP Morgan (JPM) has predicted massive selling to the tune of $316 billion as investors are trying to balance their portfolios.
+New York: US financial services major, JP Morgan (JPM) has predicted massive selling to the tune of $316 billion as investors are trying to balance their portfolios.

 According to a report in Zero Hedge, this number will likely be lower following last week's sell-off which followed the original JP Morgan analysis, and may be some $40 billion less based on assumptions about forced Norwegian selling, we are still talking about selling in the $100 billion plus range in the days before quarter end.